Antifreeze FAQS

 While the vehicle is in warranty, you should use only the vehicle manufacturers' recommended fluids.

-When out of warranty, use an antifreeze or coolant that meets the same specification and renew at the recommended times.
+When out of warranty, use an antifreeze or coolant that meets the same specification and renew at the recommended intervals.

 Propylene glycol (PG) based antifreeze or coolant is offered by a number of suppliers as a less-toxic alternative to ethylene glycol based products.